For urgent consular assistance call

 Vanuatu has modest standards of dress and behaviour.
 Take care not to offend.

-Same-sex relationships are legal, but attitudes are conservative.
+Same-sex relationships are legal but aren't widely accepted.
 Avoid public displays of affection.

 More information:

-You can apply for a visa when you arrive if:
+You can apply for a tourist visa on arrival if:

 More information: